 During the day when on the trail, always keep your backpacks within arms reach.
 Once at campgrounds, securely stow all food and other attractants.
 Bear poles or food-storage caches are provided at each campground.
 You need to bring your own rope (9 m / 30') for use with bear poles.
 Cook and eat only at designated eating areas (shelters or picnic tables) not at tentsites.

 If precautions fail and you are charged, bear pepper spray is a good last defense.
 (Personal self-defense pepper spray is not effective.)
-Become familiar with bear pepper spray, read instructions, know its limitations.
+Please become familiar with bear pepper spray, read instructions, know its limitations.
 It must be instantly available, not in your pack.
 Remember, carrying this spray is not a substitute for vigilance and good safety precautions.